eingress/node-ts-boilerplate/README.md

 # Node Typescript Boilerplate

-A minimalist node.js typescript boilerplate with eslint and jest.
+A minimalist node.js typescript boilerplate with eslint, jest, and nodemon.

 ## Usage